Frank Reys: Injuries

 In January 1969, Reys was badly injured a few days after the William Reid Stakes.
 A four horse fall at Geelong resulted in a smashed pelvis and he was hospitalised for three months.
 After his return to riding,"Turf Monthly" magazine noted in July 1969 that he rode "with considerable success at the Victorian mid-week provincial meetings".

 His family struggled financially due to all the racing he had missed due to injuries.
 Dual Choice, the flying filly – and later mare – won a great many races in the years 1970 to 1972.
 Although Reys did not ride her in all her victories, the two nevertheless developed a great affinity.
 In August 1973, attempting to have his first ride back in the saddle following time off from injury, Reys was involved in a car accident on the way to the course but climbed out of the wrecked car and rode Tauto to victory at Moonee Valley later that afternoon.

 Trainer

 Trainer Ray Hutchins stood by Frank Reys after a horrible two years in which he had suffered a broken shoulder, two pelvis fractures, a broken cheek bone and a broken ankle, and earned himself the nickname "Autumn Leaves".
-Despite these injuries Hutchins entrusted Reys with the ride on the four-year-old gelding Gala Supreme in the 1973 Caulfield Cup, in which Gala Supreme ran second.
-Hutchins had long before mapped out the Melbourne Cup as his mission, and after the Caulfield Cup second he prepared Gala Supreme for the Cup.
+Despite these injuries Hutchins entrusted Reys with the 1973 spring campaign of his stayer, the four-year-old gelding Gala Supreme.
+The two combined to win the important Caulfield Cup lead up race, the Herbert Power Stakes over 2,400m.
+Reys then rode Gala Supreme in the Caulfield cup two weeks later, finishing second to Swell Time.
+Hutchins had long before mapped out the Melbourne Cup as his mission, and after the Caulfield Cup second he prepared Gala Supreme for the Cup without a run in between.